gam3du/gam3du/docs/organization.md

 ## Code conventions and style

+- All identifiers and comments shall be written in American English.
 - The use of clippy is mandatory
 - The use of rustfmt is mandatory
 - Handling all compile errors before pushing to a public branch is mandatory - it shall always be possible to build those branches.